Starling Marte

 Starling Javier Marte (born October 9, 1988) is a Dominican professional baseball outfielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, Arizona Diamondbacks, Miami Marlins, Oakland Athletics, and New York Mets.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, Arizona Diamondbacks, Miami Marlins, Oakland Athletics, New York Mets, and Kansas City Royals.
 He made his MLB debut in 2012 with the Pirates.
 Marte is a two-time MLB All-Star and a two-time Gold Glove Award winner.
-In 2021, he led the major leagues with 47 stolen bases.
-He is the active leader in stolen bases and triples with 361 and 55, respectively.
+In 2021, he led the Major leagues with 47 stolen bases.
+He is the active leader in stolen bases with 363.

 Early life

 Marte grew up on the outskirts of Santo Domingo, the capital of the Dominican Republic.
 After his mother's death when he was nine, his grandmother raised him.